29 Nov Cognitive Skills: What They Are and Why They Are Important

 Thirty-six 9‐year‐old children were given a test of image persistence in visual sensory (iconic) memory, and the Neale Analysis of Reading Ability.
 In the iconic memory test the subjects viewed a white disc in a tachistoscope and were required to state whether or not the disc disappeared for a short interval which ranged from 10 ms to 800 ms. The shortest disappearance perceived was taken as a measure of icon persistence.
 The reading test gave scores for fluency, accuracy and comprehension.
 All three measures of reading performance were found to be significantly related to icon persistence.
 Short and long image persistence resulted in a reading age on the accuracy score that was on average 1.75 years below that for moderate persistence.

 A study by Bhat examined the contribution of six components of reasoning ability (inductive reasoning, deductive reasoning, linear reasoning, conditional reasoning, cause-and-effect reasoning and analogical reasoning) to explain the variation in academic achievement of 598 class 10th students.
 The predictive power of various components of reasoning ability for academic achievement was 31.5%.
-Out of the six dimensions of reasoning ability, the maximum involvement was reflected by deductive reasoning (.49) followed by cause and effect reasoning (.26) inductive reasoning (.16), linear reasoning (.05), conditional reasoning (.03) and analogical reasoning (.02) on academic achievement.
+Out of the six dimensions of reasoning ability, the maximum involvement was reflected by deductive reasoning (with a reliability coefficient of .49) followed by cause and effect reasoning (.26) inductive reasoning (.16), linear reasoning (.05), conditional reasoning (.03) and analogical reasoning (.02) on academic achievement.

 Each of our cognitive skills plays an important part in processing new information.
 That means if even one of these skills is weak, no matter what kind of information is coming one’s way, grasping, retaining, or using that information is impacted.
 In fact, most learning challenges are caused by one or more weak cognitive skills.